 18 of the Hottest Franchises You Can Actually Afford to Start in 2020

 Whether you’re looking to build a side thing or jump full force into running your own company, a franchise business can give you a massive head start.

-However, we’re the first to acknowledge that there’s a lot of noise out there when it comes to choosing the right franchise business opportunity.
+However, there’s a lot of noise out there when it comes to choosing the right franchise business opportunity.

 $5,000,000 net worth? $400,000 in liquid capital?
 At least three business partners with a total of 125 years experience in the field?